Credit Suisse slashes price target on Banco Santander S.A. [SAN] – find out why.

 Banco Santander S.A.
-[NYSE: SAN] plunged by -$0.06 during the normal trading session on Wednesday and reaching a high of $3.20 during the day while it closed the day at $3.15.
+[NYSE: SAN] loss -3.89% or -0.11 points to close at $2.72 with a heavy trading volume of 9033372 shares.
 The company report on June 2, 2022 that Santander Consumer USA Brings Cultivate Small Business Program to Dallas in Partnership with Impact Ventures.

 3 Tiny Stocks Primed to Explode